-The Scottish Quality Management Centre offer 11 courses in our syllabus that are SQMC Certified, plus one which is IRCA Certified -- our ISO 9001:2015 Lead Auditor.
+The Scottish Quality Management Centre offer around a dozen courses in our syllabus that are SQMC Certified, plus one which is IRCA Certified -- our ISO 9001:2015 Lead Auditor.
 This is the most advanced qualification in Quality Management Systems auditing, and is required by IRCA as part of their personal auditor registration scheme; something Lead Auditor students often pursue.
 For many years, SQMC also offered IRCA branded qualifications in ISO 9001 Foundation and Internal Auditor courses.
 However, this policy is discontinued as of 1st January 2017 in response to changing preferences and requirements in the auditor training marketplace.

 The United Kingdom Accreditation Service (UKAS)

 UKAS is the sole national accreditation body recognised by government to assess (against internationally agreed Standards) the organisations that provide certification, testing, inspection and calibration services.